MethodAtlas

 American Economic Journal: Economic PolicyDOI: 10.1257/pol.20180076

-Deshpande and Li used staggered closings of Social Security field offices across the United States to estimate the effects of application costs on disability program participation.
-The staggered timing of office closures across locations provides a natural setting for modern staggered DID methods, and the paper demonstrates how treatment-timing variation can be leveraged for credible policy evaluation.
+Deshpande and Li use staggered closings of Social Security field offices across the United States to estimate the effects of application costs on disability program participation.
+The staggered timing of office closures provides quasi-experimental variation in application costs, and the paper demonstrates how treatment-timing variation can be leveraged for credible policy evaluation.

 Roth, J., Sant'Anna, P. H. C., Bilinski, A., & Poe, J. (2023).
 What's Trending in Difference-in-Differences?
 A Synthesis of the Recent Econometrics Literature.